 5 granny smith apples

-3 Tbsp. favorite cooking fat (ghee, lard, or coconut oil all work well)
+3 Tbsp. favorite cooking fat (duck fat, lard, or coconut oil all work well)

 3 Tbsp. raw honey